-6.4 Examinations involving the use of computers for students with a Study Needs Agreement in place a INVIGILATION
+6.4 Examinations where use of a computer is permitted for students with a Study Needs Agreement in place a Invigilation

-For Semester A and B examinations and the main referred/deferred examination periods, the Associate Director will be responsible for arranging the invigilation of examinations involving the use of computers.
+For Semester A and B examinations and the main referred/deferred examination periods, the Associate Director (Academic Services) will be responsible for arranging the invigilation of examinations involving the use of computers.

-- b Regardless of whether invigilation is the responsibility of the Associate Director or a School, the officers responsible will ensure that suitable technical support is available in the Examination Room. - c Invigilators will ensure that students are aware that they must print and save their work in accordance with the provisions of section 2, Appendix III, UPR AS121. - d ELECTRICAL AND/OR COMPUTER BREAKDOWN
+- b Regardless of whether invigilation is the responsibility of the Associate Director (Academic Services) or a School, the officers responsible will ensure that suitable technical support is available in the Examination Room. - c Invigilators will ensure that students are aware that they must print and save their work in accordance with the provisions of UPR AS12, Appendix III, section 21. - d Electrical and/or computer breakdown.

-In the event of an electrical or computer breakdown, the Invigilator will consult the Associate Director, where the Associate Director is responsible for the invigilation of the examination, or the Module Leader/Internal Examiner, where the examination is taking place in the School, to determine the course of action to be taken and will notify the students accordingly.
+In the event of an electrical or computer breakdown, the Invigilator will consult the Associate Director (Academic Services), where the Associate Director (Academic Services) is responsible for the invigilation of the examination, or the Module Leader/Internal Examiner, where the assessment is taking place in the School, to determine the course of action to be taken and will notify the students accordingly.

-7 Regulations and Procedures relating to examinations supervised by the Associate Director
+7 Regulations and Procedures relating to examinations supervised by the Associate Director (Academic Services)

-7.1 Scheduling of examinations (including referred/deferred examinations)

-- 7.1.1 Where an examination paper is to be used for more than one examination, all of those examinations, regardless of where they are to be held, will be conducted at the same time. - 7.1.2 The Associate Director is responsible for formulating and publishing the University Examination Timetable.
-The Timetable will, where practicable, schedule examinations in such a way that no student will have more than three (3) examinations scheduled in any two-day period.
+- 7.1 Scheduling of examinations (including referred/deferred examinations) - 7.1.1 Where an examination paper is to be used for more than one examination, all of those examinations, regardless of where they are to be held, will be conducted at the same time.